Medieval doctors did not have authentic information and had only basic knowledge about the workings of the human body.

 As bloodletting was the most common method of treatment, especially for balancing the humors, most surgeons and doctors knew how to use these bloodletting tools.

 They also used leeches for this purpose.
 A wounded man chart was an early medical image of a human body that helped in the treatment of wounded soldiers.

 To clean the wounds medieval doctors used wine.
 As there were frequent wars hence the arrow puller was one the most used tools for pulling an arrow from the body.

-Abraham of Aragon, a Jewish doctor was famous for the treatment of eye diseases.
-It is pertinent to mention here that by the end of 13th century properly educated doctors were produced and they were also exempted from different taxes due to the contribution the made towards medieval society.
+It is pertinent to mention here that by the end of the 13th century properly educated doctors were produced and they were also exempted from different taxes due to the contribution they made to medieval society.

 There were not many medieval doctors and there wasn’t much advancement in the medical field during medieval times.
 Medical knowledge and know-how were limited.